aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 <tr class="odd">
 <td>Structures</td>
 <td>Custom data structures configured for this adapter.
 Structured defined in this section can be uses as custom structured data types for channel values.
-If a structure has a field which is of a custome structure type,t hen this type must be defined first.</td>
+If a structure has a field which is of a custom structure type,t hen this type must be defined first.</td>
 <td>Map[String,Map{String,String]]</td>
 <td>
 Below is an example defining a custom structure "STRUCT1" containing two fields "A1" and "B1" of type word.
 This type used in a second type "STRUCT2" having a field "A2" containing an array of size 2 containing values of "STRUCT1", as well as a field "B2", containing 16 words and a field "C2" containing a 32 character string.